BodgeDook/C_Project-Shooter/README.md

 # C_Project-Shooter
 First university project on C with my teammate.
-The Game Shooter with labirinths and view from above.
+The Game Shooter with labyrinths and view from the above.

 The alpha-version of the gameplay is done.
 All the shooting bugs, as I think, were fixed.
 The collision with the walls and "the flying function" were added and checked.
 Now there'll be the enemy shooting part.